NextGenXR/thebrain-mcp/python/docs/graph-analysis-guide.md

 ## Benefits for Your Workflow

-### For the Mega Project
+### For Main Projects
-- Map all Mega-related thoughts and their connections
+- Map all project-related thoughts and their connections
-- Find which concepts bridge Mega and SimReady
+- Find which concepts bridge Main Project and Sub Projects
-- Identify knowledge gaps in the Mega documentation
+- Identify knowledge gaps in the project documentation
 - Track project growth over time

-### For NVIDIA Brain Organization
+### For Knowledge Base Organization
 - Identify the most important/central concepts
 - Find and merge duplicate entries
 - Discover hidden connections between projects